Welcome to Reception Class!

 Maths

-This terms number focus will allow children to continue to build upon their understanding of the value of numbers 0-10.
+This term's number focus will allow children to continue to build upon their understanding of the value of numbers 0-10.
 It will also allow children to apply what they already know to understanding numbers up to 20 and beyond.
 We will compare and explore the composition of numbers while developing the skills of counting, ordinality and cardinality.
 We will look particularly closely at the following concepts:

 iPads